Skip to main content

 Sometimes validating values using regular expressions is difficult and a different approach is required.
 Display Scripts can be used but require some effort to write.

-There are some pre-built attributes that use display script behind the scenes but also add the benifit of client side validation in the health check.
+There are some pre-built attributes that use display scripts behind the scenes but also add the benifit of client side validation in the health check.
 These are:

-• [ValidateIsBetween(3, 8)] - Validates the number is between the two provided values
+• [ValidateIsBetween(3, 8)] - Validates the number is between the two provided values.
+Use Inclusion.Inclusive (default) to include the boundary values or Inclusion.Exclusive to exclude them.

 • [ValidateGreaterThan(5)] - validates the number is greater than the provided value.
-You can optionally include the provided value.
+Use Inclusion.Exclusive (default) for greater than or Inclusion.Inclusive for greater than or equal to.

 • [ValidateLessThan(6)] - validates the number is less than the provided value.
-You can optionally include the provided value.
+Use Inclusion.Exclusive (default) for less than or Inclusion.Inclusive for less than or equal to.

 • [ValidateSqlServerConnectionString] - validates the basic components of an SQL connection string.